-From classic brownstones to Victorian colonials with big wrap around porches, here you’ll find some of Boston’s most beautiful houses that are on the market.
-No matter what type of home you’re looking for and in what neighborhood, you’ll find the perfect match right here!
+From classic brownstones to Victorian colonials with wrap around porches, you’ll find the most beautiful houses on the map in and near Boston.
+No matter what neighborhood or type of home you’re looking for, you’ll find the perfect match right here!

 With so much under one roof, there’s no other resource you need to find your dream home!